 What is acclimation and why/how do I need to do it?

 Acclimation is the process of allowing the wood to equalize humidity levels and conform to its new environment.
-This is an important step in the installation process and ensures the wood planks stay tight.
-We recommend separating all of the bundles and acclimating our wood products for 7 to 14 days depending on your space and based on the type of wood you are acclimating to.
-It is important that all “wet work” such as dry walling and mudding be fully complete and that there will be no additional moisture added to the space before acclimation and installation.
+This is an important step in the installation process and ensures the wood boards stay tight.
+We recommend separating all of the bundles and acclimating our wood products for 7 to 14 days depending on your space and based on the type of real wood you are acclimating to.
+It is important that all “wet work” such as drywalling and mudding be fully complete and that there will be no additional moisture added to the space before acclimation and installation.
 It is also advisable to have the HVAC system up and running to ensure that the space is at normal humidity levels.

 How much extra material should I plan on ordering?

 This can be a tricky question depending on your space and how you plan on installing the reclaimed wood wall planks.
 For a normal installation where the material is running parallel to the walls we would typically advise you to order at least 7 to 10 percent extra overage for cutting and fitting.
 If you plan on installing in an angled layout you will want to add more material as the cuts will add up and you will have more waste.
 We also do recommend having some extra material as “attic stock” in case the wood boards get damaged for any reason.